material-components/material-components-ios/components/List/README.md

 ## Making lists accessible

-To help ensure your Lists are accessible to as many users as possible, please be sure to review the following recommendation:

 ### Setting `-isAccessibilityElement`

-It is generally recommended to set UICollectionViewCells (and UITableViewCells) as accessibilityElements.
+We recommend setting `UICollectionViewCell`s (and `UITableViewCell`s) as `accessibilityElements`.
 That way, VoiceOver doesn't traverse the entire cell and articulate an overwhelming amount of accessibility information for each of its subviews.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift